dtourek/homam/readme.md

 ...and much more

 # TODO
- - Create 8 square map of fields
+ - Create 9 square map of fields
  - render player on center field
  - player can move on free land, not to obstacle
  -
  - Fields will have these props:
-   - coordinates
    - type
      - obstacle
        - water